 At some time during their course, most patients with systemic lupus erythematosus (SLE) show signs of involvement of the lung, its vasculature, the pleura, and/or the diaphragm [1-5].
 Pleurisy, coughing, and/or dyspnea are often the first clues either to lung involvement or to SLE itself .
-In some cases, however, abnormal pulmonary function tests, including the diffusing capacity for carbon monoxide (DLCO) and/or abnormal chest x-rays, may be detected in asymptomatic patients .
-Pulmonary abnormalities do not correlate with immune parameters .
+In some cases, however, abnormal pulmonary function tests (PFTs), including the diffusing capacity for carbon monoxide (DLCO) and/or abnormal chest x-rays, may be detected in asymptomatic patients .
+Pulmonary abnormalities do not correlate with complement levels, antinuclear antibody (ANA) levels, or other specific autoantibody levels such as anti-double-stranded DNA (dsDNA) and anti-Sm .

 Patients with SLE and lung involvement must always be evaluated for infection, particularly that due to bacteria or viruses.
 Given that many are immunocompromised, tuberculosis, fungal infections, and other opportunistic infections should also be considered [9,10].